-Council Housing will be built to service and maintained to a standard to meet Council's existing and where applicable Council's future needs.
+Housing will be built to service and maintained to a standard to meet the Shire's existing and where applicable future needs.
 Recognition of the remote location and need to attract and retain staff are key aspects that will determine the overall quality of this accommodation.
 Provision for contractors and consultants will also come into the assessment.

-From time to time the Chief Executive Officer will prepare update reports to Council outlining the overall standards required.
+From time to time the Chief Executive Officer will prepare updated reports to Council outlining the overall standards required.